 The Company has a line of credit with Heartland Bank (the "Bank") which consists of a revolving note for up to \$1,000,000 with borrowings limited to 50% of eligible accounts receivable and a revolving note for up to \$1,000,000 with borrowings limited to the amount of supporting letters of credit issued by The World Bank or another issuer of equivalent credit quality approved by the Bank.
 Significant restrictive covenants include prohibitions on any merger, consolidation or sale of all or a substantial portion of the Company's assets and limits on the payments of dividends or the repurchase of shares.
 The Company's credit agreement with the Bank does not contain any financial covenants that require compliance with ratios or amounts.
 Dividends and share repurchases are permitted as long as after giving effect to the dividend or shares repurchase the Company has at least \$1,000,000 of available cash and a ratio of total liabilities to total stockholders' equity of at least 1:1.
 The two revolving notes with the Bank will expire July 1, 2011.
-When renewed on July 1, 2010, the revolving credit line collateralized by accounts receivable was increased from \$500,000 to \$1,000,000.
-Both lines of credit were renewed at an interest rate of base rate plus 0.5%.
-No new warrants were issued as part of the extension of these notes.
+Borrowings on both lines of credit bear interest at a rate of the base rate plus 0.5%.
 These notes are collateralized by substantially all of the assets of the Company.
-No amounts were outstanding under the revolving notes at December 31, 2010.
+No amounts were outstanding under the revolving notes at March 31, 2011.